rmathisen-aws/Create_a_VPC_with_Public_and_Private_Subnets/README.md

 \
 **1) Create the VPC.** <br/>
 VPC → Virtual Private Cloud → Your VPCs \
 Notice that there is a VPC that's already been created.
-This is the Default VPC for this Region. \
+This is the Default VPC for this Region! \
 Rename this VPC to 'Default_VPC'

 VPC → Virtual Private Cloud → Your VPCs → Create VPC \